-Passing haul trucks or other equipment on the left side in left-hand traffic areas shall not be permitted.
+Passing haul trucks on the left side in left-hand traffic areas shall not be permitted.

 Only one vehicle at a time may pass a haul truck or other piece of large equipment.
 While passing, the light vehicle should remain far enough to the right to avoid hazards associated with spillage and tire blowouts.